Australian Computer Society (ACS) Process & Charges

 Additional Fees

 There are eight episodes per application to be assessed.
-The first eight episodes do not levy any extra charges but any assessment after the eight stages will charge 80$.
+The first eight episodes incur no extra charges, but any assessment after the eight episodes will be 50 AUD.

 Payments cannot be refunded after preliminary work or assessment has commenced.